Harrian/ThingsToRememberAboutConst/README.md

 Then you'll get a compilation error.
 This compilation error would've lead me to the documentation that I needed to see to know what was going on.
-In fact as I wrote this code I believed it would not work because part of the benifit of `const` on standard containers is that the values returned from inside them should also be `const`.
+In fact, as I wrote this code I believed it would not work because part of the benifit of `const` on standard containers is that the values returned from inside them should also be `const`.